COLUMBUS SPECIAL EVENTS

 The deadline to submit a Film Application is 5 days before filming, except when closing a street as part of the filming then the deadline is 30 days before the filming date.
 The Office of Special Events accepts applications up to one year in advance of the filming date.
 The official submission date is the date the completed application is received.

-Please review the Film Planning Guide to be aware of policies, procedures and important information for filming in Columbus.
+Please review the Film Planning Guide to be aware of policies, procedures and important information for filming in the City of Columbus.

-Some activities require a permit other than the Special Event, Block Party or Film.
+Some activities require a permit other than the Special Event, Park, Block Party or Film.
 Examples include:

 For more details on permitting, please review the Event Planning Guide.